mikealeonetti/serial-queue/README.md

 In short, SerialQueue is used as a way to remedy JavaScript's callback hell and/or to ensure that operations that need to be done in sequence occur in sequence.

+# Installation
+This is a Node.js module available through the npm registry.

+The module uses the spread syntax which should work Node.js versions >=5.
+If there is a need to get it working on lower versions let me know and we'll try and work it out.

+This module works well also in the browser with webpack and equivalent.

+Installation is done using the npm install command:

+$ npm install serial-queue

 ## Short demo
 ### SerialQueue.v2
 #### Trivial Example